 Philips Hue is the granddaddy of the smart lighting gang.
-Long before Lifx, Ikea, WeMo and the like arrived on the scene, the Dutch electronics giant was offering up an array of connected lightbulbs that could be controlled from an app on your smartphone ‚Äď the first Hue bulb was switched on way back in October 2012.
+Long before Lifx, Ikea, Sengled and the like arrived on the scene, the company, which changed its name from Philips Lighting to Signify, was offering up an array of connected lightbulbs that could be controlled from an app on your smartphone ‚Äď the first Hue bulb was switched on way back in October 2012.

 But while those rivals are now good-quality, easy-to-use, genuine alternatives, Hue remains the undisputed heavyweight king in an ever-expanding division.
 For many people, Philips Hue will be the first name that they come across when equipping their smart homes.